MarcL/marclittlemore.com/src/posts/2022/01-january/2022-01-30-adding-eleventy-gravatars.md

 ## What is a Gravatar?

-A Gravatar is a Globally Recognised Avatar.
-It was an idea started by the ex-cofounder of GitHub, [Tom Preston-Werner](https://en.wikipedia.org/wiki/Tom_Preston-Werner) and eventually bought but [Automattic](https://automattic.com/), the company who wrote Wordpress.
-It is a user profile image or "avatar" which is attached to a specified email address.
+A Gravatar is a **Globally Recognised Avatar**.
+It was an idea started by the ex-cofounder of GitHub, [Tom Preston-Werner](https://en.wikipedia.org/wiki/Tom_Preston-Werner), and his Gravatar site and API was eventually bought by [Automattic](https://automattic.com/), the company who build Wordpress.
+A Gravatar is a user profile image or "avatar" which is attached to a specified email address.
 It can be uploaded and set on the Gravatar website, and used on any websites that support them.
 It makes it easy to update your picture in a single place and for it to appear on multiple websites.

 So now we know what a Gravatar is, how do we generate one for Eleventy?